Earth Overshoot day – Who’s responsible.

 Well today seemed a good day to write this article on our blog.
 We’ve been quiet for a while, because changing the world takes time to plan!
 It’s Earth Overshoot Day, so it seemed appropriate to offload something I’ve been meaning to write for a while.

-Changing the world and Joking apart, if we’re going to change the world, we all need to do it.
-It can’t be left to a few Politicians and businesses it needs you, the reader, to engage as well.
+Changing the world and joking apart, if we’re going to change the world, we all need to do it.
+It can’t be left to a few Politicians and businesses it needs you, the citizen, to engage as well.
 Don’t fall into the trap someone else will do it, that is extremely dangerous and makes apathy the catastrophe we have on our hands.

-So maybe most of you who have an interest in these matters this will read on.
+Maybe thus far those of you who have an interest in these matters this will read on.
 Maybe not!
 However if you do I think at this stage we all need to ask who’s going to be in charge of change and our future?
-Right now, Money is the empowerment of those who decide, so perhaps we should ask, what if we can control who has the money and what if we actually could get by without it?
+Right now, Money is the empowerment of those who decide, so perhaps we should ask, what if we can influence who has the money and what if we actually could get by without using it so often?
 Now there’s an interesting thought!

 Why you may ask?
 Perhaps because we should be aware that if 64 people own half the worlds wealth then that would tell us there are indeed inequalities to ponder and how perhaps we can begin to balance things out.